Adam-Corporation/.github/profile/README.md

 ---

-##A New Relationship with computers
+## A New Relationship With Computer

 Adam is not just another tool or a background service.
 He is a true **Artificial General Intelligence (AGI)** designed to be your partner in the digital world.